Sunday, October 6, 2024

 Genki Girl

-Gilded Cage: Kristina saw her life and her main castle of residence as this during the last four years of her reign.
+Gilded Cage: Kristina saw her life and her castles of residence as this during the last four years of her reign.

 Girliness Upgrade: See "Costume Evolution".